 Conclusion

 Oatmeal is a nutritious food that can help stabilize blood sugar levels and provide numerous health benefits.
-It's important to make sure you're eating the right kind of oatmeal, though--steel-cut oats are significantly healthier than other types of oats because they contain more fiber and whole grains.
+It's essential to ensure you're eating the right kind of oatmeal, though--steel-cut oats are significantly healthier than other oats because they contain more fiber and whole grains.
 This article has been an eye-opening resource for those who want to know about all the different types of oatmeal and how it may be beneficial in managing diabetes or just as a healthy breakfast option!

 Sources